joone/loz/README.md

 $ git clone https://github.com/joone/loz.git
 ```

+NodeJS and npm are required for this program to work.
+If you're on Linux, install them using your package manager. `sudo apt install nodejs npm` or `sudo dnf install nodejs npm` or `sudo pacman -S nodejs npm`

-Then install the required dependencies:
+Then install the other required dependencies:

 ```
 $ ./install.sh